-- BIOS 402 (1 credit) Ethics and Rigor in Research within their first year of graduate study. - BIOS 406 (1 credit) Biological Sciences Seminar at least twice in the first four semesters. - BIOS 408 (0 credits) Responsible Conduct of Science within their first year of graduate study. - All Departmental Seminars including seminars from job candidates.
+- BIOS 401: Professional Skills for BIOS Students (3 credits) - BIOS 402: Ethics and Rigor in Research (1 credit) Note: must be taken within their first year of graduate study. - BIOS 406: Biological Sciences Seminar (1 credit) Note: must be taken at least twice in the first four semesters. - BIOS 408: Responsible Conduct of Science (0 credits) Note: must be taken within their first year of graduate study. - All Departmental Seminars including seminars from job candidates.